khordoo/traffic-watch-object-detection/README.md

-### Smart Traffic and Pedestrian movement analyzer
+### Smart Traffic and Pedestrian movement analyzer(Traffic Watch)

-This repository contains the code that combines the CNN and RNN to capture the traffic pattern acroos the City of Calgary and make a prediction about the volume of the traffic across the city.
+This repository contains the code that combines object detection(YOLO), time-series predictions (LSTM) and anomaly detection to capture the cars and pedestrian movement patterns across the City of Calgary in real-time.
+It also uses the historical movement data to make a prediction about the volume of the traffic in the next 24 hours.

 Here is an screen shot of the application UI:
 ![image](https://user-images.githubusercontent.com/32692718/82127114-7a2a2300-976e-11ea-9fcd-feb20a4bbb78.png)